contensis/docs-management-http/content-types/field-validations.md

 ### Description

-Specifies the root Taxonomy node that values can be selected from.
+Specifies the root taxonomy node that values can be selected from.

 ### Applies to